 - Tunable sub-oscillators

-- 2 multimode filters (lowpass, highpass, bandpass, bandreject or peaking)
+- 2 multimode filters (lowpass, highpass, bandpass, bandreject, peaking, comb, reverb, dissonant or sideband)

 - Flexible oscillator and filter routing

 - Common clock for arpeggiator and sequencer, with strict host-sync option